SunStarSys/www/content/CMS/features.md

 ## Live code search engine

 - PCRE based
+- Offers global search and replace functionality as well

 ## Dropped Features

 - mdx_elementid.py (new implementation is node.js based)
 - Only the perl-based build system is available.
+- New editor treates newlines within markdown text blocks as hard breaks.